Planning for 2026/2027

-In 2025 we will restructure our leadership team in preparation for the changes.
-We will have 4 DP’s overseeing all major areas with the principal as follows:
+In 2025 we restructured our leadership team in preparation for the changes.
+We have 4 DP’s overseeing all major areas with the principal as follows:

 Student Support